ternaustralia/ontology_tern/README.md

 # TERN Ontology

-The TERN Ontology is an OWL Ontology with SHACL profiles to facilitate the representation of ecological survey data.
+The TERN Ontology is an OWL Ontology with SHACL profiles to facilitate the representation of ecological site-based survey and opportunistic observation data.
 The TERN Ontology is used as a common information model to represent and facilitate the sharing of survey data across different systems.

 View classes: https://linkeddata.tern.org.au/viewers/tern-ontology
 Online documentation: https://linkeddata.tern.org.au/information-models/tern-ontology